-UK Parliament expected to approve snap election
+UK Parliament approves Theresa May's snap vote

 - PM Theresa May seeks a clear mandate for Brexit talks

-London (CNN)Members of the British Parliament are widely expected on Wednesday to approve Prime Minister Theresa May's plan to hold an early general election on June 8.
+London (CNN)Members of the British Parliament have approved Prime Minister Theresa May's plan to hold an early general election on June 8.

 May made a unexpected announcement Tuesday that she would seek a "snap" election less than halfway through her government's five-year term, with the aim of gaining a stronger mandate for the country's historic withdrawal from the European Union.